Azure/enterprise-azure-policy-as-code/Docs/Assignments.md

   - Typically this will be set to your primary tenant location
 - Not Scope
   - Not Scope is designed to act as a permanent exclusion from policy evaluation.
 As opposed to an exemption which has a set end date.
 This can also be set across the entire platform or at an environment level.
-  - Standard `notScope` definition require fully qaulified paths.
-This solution can add Resource Groups based on name patterns.
-The pattern are resolved during deployment.
-Any Resource Group added after the deployment are not automatically added.
-You must reun the deployment pipeline to add new Resource Groups.

 ```json
 {